huntdatacenter/docs/docs/coordination/agreements/downloads.md

 This individual is our contact point for technical configuration for labs attached to your data space.
 This includes configuration and adaptation of analytical tools, including distributed computing and graphical interfaces.

-**Knowledge coordinator**
+**Training coordinator**

-This individual is our contact point for knowledge transfers across labs attached to your data space.
-This includes transfers of know-how related to onboardings, configurations, data flow etc. This individual is also our contact for discussion on knowledge transfer and such documentation.
+This individual is our contact point for knowledge transfers between lab users across labs attached to the data space.
+This includes transfers of know-how related to onboardings, configurations, data flow etc. This individual is also our contact for discussion and evolution of user training and knowledge transfer.

 **Financial coordinator**